Weekly Announcements

 The McClure Free Degree Promise is a pathway to a free associate degree for Vermonters who complete the CCV Early College program and then continue with full-time enrollment at CCV to complete the second year of their associate degree.

-Early College Courses in Vermont: Spring and summer course registration is open at Community College of Vermont (CCV).
+Early College Courses in Vermont: Summer course registration is open at Community College of Vermont (CCV).

 -

-The state of Vermont offers vouchers for 2 FREE college courses to students in grades 11 and 12.
-Enrollment for Community College of Vermont (CCV) spring and summer 2026 courses is now open.
+The state of Vermont offers vouchers for 2 FREE college courses to rising juniors and seniors (HHS classes of 27 and 28).
+Enrollment for Community College of Vermont (CCV) summer 2026 courses is now open.
 Below are the steps to register:

 -